MorokStary/VechileDetection/README.md

 ```

 The GUI lets you choose an input video, specify an output path and optional
 retraining of the SVM.
+A **Preview** button allows watching the selected source
+video directly inside the window.
+The controls have been styled with softer
+colors and the progress bar uses a blue accent for easier tracking.
+During
-During processing it displays progress information such
+processing the interface displays progress information such as the current frame
-as the current frame number and how many vehicles are detected.
+number and how many vehicles are detected.

 ## Notes